 Development of student writing projects from conception through final revision in the literary genre of poetry.
 Includes the close study of the elements and techniques of poetry, analysis of a variety of published poems, and the discussion of students' original poems.
-May be repeated for credit with additional requirements, but counts only once toward the English major program requirements.
+May be repeated for credit.
 Prerequisite: ENGL 210 or consent of the Instructor.
-Every 3rd semester
+Every 3rd semester.